Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 FARHAT BAKSH KOTHI

-However, Chattar Manzil is just an addition (and a little bit of modification) to Farhat Baksh Kothi.
-The construction was started by Ghazi-Ud-Din Haider and completed by his son Naseer-Ud-Din Haider.
+However, Chattar Manzil is just an addition (and a slight modification) to Farhat Baksh Kothi.
+Ghazi-Ud-Din Haider started the construction, which his son Naseer-Ud-Din Haider completed.

 Also, Chattar Manzil was used as a place of residence for the wives of Nawabs.
 Chattar means umbrella, which the building possesses at the top.
 And therefore, it is also known as Umbrella Palace.